About the Farm

 Our farm animals and tranquil agrarian environment provide the opportunity to leave the hectic daily pace behind for an enjoyable visit to a farm without leaving the city.

 Our grounds are open seven days a week, year-round from 10 am to 5 pm.
-Visit our Welcome Center to purchase goat feed, or go for a stroll around the farm to see our fields, livestock, vineyard, and farm implements.
+Visit our Welcome Center to purchase goat feed, or go for a stroll around the farm to see our fields, livestock, and farm implements.
 On Saturdays and Sundays we offer guided tours of the historic Adriance Farmhouse and seasonal hayrides (from April through October, weather permitting).

 General admission is free, except during public events.* Group visits by schools and organizations require advance reservations and admission fees apply.